amdrew/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==
+= 2.2.5 June 15, 2015 =
+* FIX: Facebook Post As dropdown showing 'Me' incorrectly
+* FIX: Inputs with double quotes not showing correctly
+* NEW: Ability to enable 'Share on Publish' by default for each network

 = 2.2.4 May 9, 2015 =
 * FIX: Twitter character count should be accurate on page load
 * TWEAK: Account for attached images in Twitter character count warnings